 Frenectomy in Milpitas

-A frenectomy is a simple and safe procedure that improves your child’s ability to eat, speak, and smile comfortably.
+A pediatric frenectomy is a simple and safe procedure that improves your child’s ability to eat, speak, and smile comfortably.
 It involves gently releasing a small piece of tissue called a frenulum, which connects the lips, tongue, or cheeks to the mouth.
 When the frenulum is too tight or thick, it can affect feeding, speech, or oral hygiene.
-At TeethBuddies Pediatric Dentistry, we perform gentle frenectomy procedures to support healthy oral function and proper growth.
+At TeethBuddies Pediatric Dentistry, we perform gentle dental frenectomy procedures to support healthy oral function and proper growth.

 Black-and-white circular logo with a stylized smiling face and striped top band